An HR Glossary for HR Terms

 - Internships may be paid or unpaid; however, there are federal regulations regarding who qualifies as an unpaid intern, with some states having additional requirements.

-- Check your FLSA regulations to make sure you’re compliant when hiring paid or unpaid interns.
+- Check your Fair Labor Standards Act (FLSA) regulations to ensure you’re compliant when hiring paid or unpaid interns.

 You might also like